ARTIST OF THE MONTH-SOTO

 ARTIST OF THE MONTHEvery month we introduce you to one of our consignment artists.
 There is no salt and pepper, we reveal the rawest story on our artists' creative journey.
 How they met and fell in love with jewellery?
 What inspired them and how?
 What was the making process like?
 What are the tips on being a successfully established jewellery artist?
 Visit our Facebook and Instagram pages to stay up to date on our latest collections.
 Go to INTERVIEW ARCHIVE to read more stories.

 Introducing our featured artist of the month: Carlos Soto of Soto Design

-Featured below are is a CAD rendering and an image of a finished piece from Carlos's Andalucía Collection.
+Featured below are a CAD rendering and an image of a finished piece from Carlos's Andalucía Collection.
 Having trouble telling the difference?
-This is cause of Carlos's precision in crafting hyper realistic renderings for all of his projects.For more example of Carlos' work, visit Carlos Soto under CANADIAN ARTISTS menu.
+This is an example of Carlos' precision in creating hyper realistic renderings for all of his projects.